bhnord/activities/README.md

 **05/17 02:00PM - 05/17 10:00PM @ Lamplighter Brewing CX**
 Dad Bod is back!!
 Join us on the patio for a day of "dad culture" and, of course, IPAs.
 <a href="https://www.eventbrite.com/e/dad-bod-daddio-patio-party-at-cx-tickets-1339118983929?aff=oddtdtcreator" target="_blank">info link</a>

-### World Bee Day 2025

-**05/17 11:00AM - 05/17 01:00PM @ Fenway Victory Guardens**
-Join us on Saturday near the apiary (Row Z, next to the Pollinator Garden) for a family-friendly pollinator table in honor of World Bee Day!
-<a href="https://fenwayvictorygardens.org" target="_blank">info link</a>

 ### Spring Fling Market: Vintage Clothing, Arts, Plants, Home, Food!